 A Scrap Yarn Granny Square in a Rainbow of Colors:

 If you don’t have massive amounts of scrap yarn in your stash, you could try combining your scraps with purchased yarns to get a bit more mileage out of your yarn budget.
 Let’s say, for example, you would be interested in using your yarn scraps to make a blanket, but you don’t have enough leftover yarn to do it.
 The design of this granny square is ideal for combining your yarn scraps with a larger quantity of purchased yarn.
 Or you could aim for making a smaller project such as a pillow.

-I crocheted this sample square using a rainbow of scrap yarn colors, but you could use any random colors for the outlines — they don’t have to form a perfect rainbow.
+I crocheted this sample square using a rainbow of scrap yarn colors, but you could use any random colors — they don’t have to form a perfect rainbow.
 It would be lovely to try this pattern using only fall colors, for example.